KevinCox0427/KevinCox0427/README.md

 \
 My name is Kevin Cox, and I'm a full-stack developer and graphic artist.
 I love all things code and art, and even better, both!
 I enjoy helping people, and nothing excites me more than hearing a client say *"Everyone loves the new look of the website."* or *"This website is so much faster now!"*
-I'm a developer with an artistic perfectionism, and I strive to thoroughly understand every code library I use and every pixel I create with a focused purpose.
+I'm a developer with an artistic perfectionism, and I strive to thoroughly understand every code library I use and craft every pixel I create.

 ---